jjcyz/client-server-chat/README.md

 cmake ..
 make

-# The executables will be created in the build directory
+# The executables will be created in build
 ```

 ### Running the Application